JafarAkhondali/LeagueOfAutomatedNations-Portalvis-securityfix-387547/README.md

 Another goal of making this tool was to learn more about web development and some of the moving parts that make it up.
 A lot of the parts of this project are things that I had never done before so do not expect everything to be done in the best way possible.

 It uses a [node](https://nodejs.org) server to handle the serving of files as well as the updating of the data and uses a javascript visualization library called [D3](https://d3js.org/) to handle the visualizations.

+## Thank you
+Special thanks to tedivm and esryok for their assistance in the creation of this tool.